-Au Yong Siew Fah, a Malaysian, aged 63, is an executive director of Hap Seng Plantations Holdings Berhad and was appointed to this position on 31 July 2007.
+Au Yong Siew Fah, a Malaysian, aged 64, is an executive director of Hap Seng Plantations Holdings Berhad and was appointed to this position on 31 July 2007.

 Mr. Au Yong obtained the Diploma of the Associate of Incorporated Society of Planters in 1975.
 He then attended the General Management Course organised by the Ashridge Management College, United Kingdom in 1979 and participated in the Royal Agriculture Convention in Stoneleigh, United Kingdom in 1986.
 He is one of the founding members of the Malaysian Palm Oil Association (MPOA) and has been the Honorary Secretary of the MPOA since April 2006.
-He is also a member of the Malaysian Palm Oil Board.
+He served as a member of the Malaysian Palm Oil Board during the years from 2008 to 2014.

-Mr. Au Yong has more than 40 years of extensive experience in all aspects of management of large plantations for major crops such as oil palm, rubber, cocoa and coconuts and in the development of mature plantation land from initial acquisition of jungle land, establishment of palm oil mills and marketing of produce.
-He started his career as a cadet planter with Yule Catto Plantations Sdn Bhd in Kluang, Johor in 1969 and rose through the ranks to various capacities such as estate controller and planting adviser.
+Mr. Au Yong has more than 45 years of extensive experience in all aspects of management of large plantations for major crops such as oil palm, rubber, cocoa and coconuts and in the development of plantation land from initial acquisition of jungle land, establishment of palm oil mills and marketing of produce.
+He started his career as a cadet planter with Yule Catto Plantations Sdn Bhd in Kluang, Johor in 1969 after attending the Royal Military College and rose through the ranks to various capacities such as estate controller and planting adviser.
 He was the general manager of United Malacca Berhad from 1997 to 2001 before joining the Hap Seng Consolidated Berhad Group (HSCB Group) as its chief operating executive for Group Plantations in 2001.
 Currently, he is the chief executive for the Group Plantations of the HSCB Group.